 It is not uncommon for attacks to be separated by weeks, months, or even years.

-What problems can occur?
+What complications can arise?

 How are gallstones diagnosed?